metacpan/metacpan-cpan-extracted/distros/F/File-Slurp/README.md

 current value of `$/` as the separator, including support for paragraph mode when it is set to `''`).

-The first argument is the file to be slurped in.
-It can be a path to a file, an open file handle (`\*DATA`, `\*STDIN`).
-Overloaded objects use the stringified file path.
+The first argument is the path to the file to be slurped in.

 The next argument(s) is either a hash reference or a flattened hash, `key => value` pairs.
 The following options are available: